George Floyd Global Memorial

 George Floyd Global Memorial (GFGM) and the community at George Floyd Square will host their 3rd Annual Rise & Remember celebration at George Floyd Square and other various locations in MN.
 This years theme will be:

 Ubuntu: Make the Impossible, Possible

 Our annual three day event, Rise & Remember, exists to hold in remembrance George Floyd and those we have lost unjustly to the pervasive impacts of systemic racism.
 During the three-day event, activities will focus on education, empowerment, healing, celebration, and our collective pursuit for racial justice and equity.
 Throughout Rise & Remember, we will host a two-day conference, a candlelight vigil, a gala, and a festival.
-Our vision is that we can inspire people to rise to the occasion, come together in community, and build racial justice and equity.
+Our vision is to inspire people to rise to the occasion and come together in community to pursue racial justice and equity.

 Join us for these remarkable three days.
 Click here to learn more and register

 On May 25th, 2020, George Floyd was murdered at the hands of the Minneapolis Police Department at the intersection of 38th Street E and Chicago Avenue S. The footage of his death sparked global protests, calls for justice, and a need for collective grieving.
 George's death inspired the world to stand in solidarity for racial justice and spotlighted the pervasive impacts of systemic racism.
 We do not intend to let this moment pass us by.

 At the intersection of 38th Street E and Chicago Avenue S in Minneapolis, MN remains a community of a people who are taking back their power -- the power our governing systems have historically tried to take away.
 This location serves as a place of healing, grieving, reflecting, empowerment, and planning.
 This location is what we call George Floyd Square.